openvinotoolkit/openvino/docs/notebooks/mobileclip-video-search-with-output.rst

 In this part, you can try different supported by tutorial models in searching frames in the video by text query or image.
 Upload video and provide text query or reference image for search and model will find the most relevant frames according to provided query.
+You can also try querying in Chinese, and translation model will be triggered automatically for Chinese-to-English translation.
 Please note, different models can require different optimal threshold for search.

 .. code:: ipython3